Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-cholesky.rst

         |5  11|17 19|25 31|
         +-----+-----+-----+

-.. note:: The numbers represent sample indices of the global matrix (must be column-major), and the drawn boundaries represent the samples which are processed by each sub-kernel.
-To minimise tile wastage, tiles whose samples are assumed to entirely resolve to 0 are not hooked up.
+.. note:: The numbers represent sample indices of the global matrix (must be column-major), and the drawn boundaries represent the samples processed by each sub-kernel.
+To minimize tile wastage, tiles whose samples are assumed to entirely resolve to 0 are not hooked up.

 Padding
 -------

-Padding is not a supported feature of the IP.
-For matrices whose dimensions are not multiples of `vecSampleNum`_, the input matrix must be padded such that it is a multiple of `vecSampleNum`_ (the output locations corresponding to the pads should be ignored). ``TP_DIM`` must be set to the padded dimension size.
+Padding is not a supported feature of the library element.
+For matrices whose dimensions are not multiples of :ref:`vecSampleNum`, the input matrix must be padded such that it is a multiple of :ref:`vecSampleNum` (the output locations corresponding to the pads should be ignored). ``TP_DIM`` must be set to the padded dimension size.

-Following is an example of a 6*6 matrix with a `vecSampleNum`_  of 4 (thus ``TP_DIM`` set to 8):
+The following is an example of a 6x6 matrix with :ref:`vecSampleNum` of 4 (thus ``TP_DIM`` set to 8):

 .. code-block::